Ryan Guy

-Ryan Michael Guy (born September 5, 1985, in Carlsbad, California) is a professional soccer player and coach who was last player-coach of USL League Two club SoCal Surf and represented the Guam national team.
+Ryan Michael Guy (born September 5, 1985) is a soccer coach and former professional football player.
+He was capped 33 times and scored four goals for the Guam national team.

-Life

-Guy was born in San Diego County, California to former Guam Legislature senator Jesse Anderson Lujan and Sandra Guy-Willoughby.

-Career
+Early career

+High School and Club

+Guy attended La Costa Canyon High School where he was named MVP for its soccer team twice.
+Here he also competed in their respective Track team where he also received MVP Honors.
+During his senior year, he reached the California Interscholastic Federation (CIF) Final.

+During this time Guy also played with San Diego Surf SC, where he also reached the State Sup Final.
+He also played for the youth side La Jolla Nomads.

-College and amateur
+College

-After attending La Costa Canyon High School, Guy enrolled at the University of San Diego, after being recruited by a number of other schools.
+After attending, Guy was awarded a scholarship at the University of San Diego.
 In his sophomore season Guy earned First Team All–West Coast Conference and 2nd Team–NSCAA All-West Region honors.
+Here he received the honor of his sides all time leading assist maker with 24.

 During his college years, Guy also played for both Boulder Rapids Reserve in the USL Premier Development League and Southern California Fusion in the National Premier Soccer League.